 Your painting business absolutely, positively needs to have a GMB profile.
 Learn more about why you need a Google My Business profile to survive.

 Second, start getting more reviews on Google.
 Consider using email marketing to get your clients to leave you a review.
 You can get a link directly from your GMB and send it to them in the emails to make leaving a review easy.
-Here’s five tips for getting more reviews.
+Here are five tips for getting more reviews.

 Painter Lead Generation Idea #3: Set Yourself Apart From Your Competition